-D. Other conduct that interferes with the orderly business of the College, which includes, but is not limited to:
+Cl.
+Other conduct that interferes with the orderly business of the College, which includes, but is not limited to:

-- 1. interference with or interruptions of classes and other college activities - 2. failure to comply with a sanction imposed by the College - 3. interference or refusal to cooperate with an inquiry under the Code - 4. continuous violations of the Code - 5. aiding, abetting or inciting others to commit or cover-up a violation of the Code - 6. retaliation against a person for reporting an alleged violation of the Code - 7. acts of discrimination in violation of College or System policy

-- 8. conduct prohibited by civil or criminal law (including, but not limited to, acts of domestic violence, stalking and other acts of violence occurring within a dating relationship) - 9. conduct prohibited by College or System policy.
+- 1. interference with or interruptions of classes and other college activities - failure to comply with a sanction or special terms and conditions of admission, enrollment and/or participation imposed by the College - 3. interference or refusal to cooperate with an inquiry under the Code - 4. continuous violations of the Code - 5. aiding, abetting or inciting others to commit or cover-up a violation of the Code - 6. retaliation against a person for reporting an alleged violation of the Code - 7. acts of discrimination in violation of College or System policy - 8. conduct prohibited by civil or criminal law - 9. conduct that constitutes "special circumstances" as set forth in MCCS Policy 504, Section B.3.a-g - 10. conduct prohibited by College or System policy - E. Sexual misconduct and sexual assault, as defined in and governed by MCCS Procedure 202.2. - F. Sexual harassment, as defined in MCCS Policy 202 and governed by MCCS Procedure 201.1/202.1 and MCCS Procedure 202.2.

-E. Sexual misconduct and sexual assault, as defined in and governed by MCCS Procedure 202.2 and MCCS Procedure 501.1.
+G. Dating violence, domestic violence and stalking, as defined in and governed by MCCS Procedure 202.2.